mrdaniellewis/password/README.md

 This is a fork of [tabatkins password hasher](https://github.com/tabatkins/password).

-The fork improves the look on a mobile adds offline support.
+The fork improves the look on a mobile, adds some crude offline support and automatically saves settings to local storage as I'm lazy.

-## To do

-* Cache element references
-* Open settings if they modified

 ## Original readme